stockmouton/stockmouton.github.io/articles/hyperinflation.md

 Bonds and stocks represent two very different way to invest.
 Bonds are loans and stocks are a pure investment.
 The main difference is that for bonds, you have a contract dictating how much return you will make when you buy it, and for stocks, you are mainly buying a promise that the company will grow and make more money.

 ### Stocks
 When you invest in stocks, you buy shares.
 It means you own a part of the company.
-The overall value of the company is represented by those share price and the amount of them.
-If the company makes a profit, it's good to have those shares because you will be paid some money owning them(dividend).
-Those shares will also become more attractive and by the supply/demand effect, the share price will increase.
+The overall value of the company on the market (market cap) is represented by the sum of all those share price.

-Those dividends are not certain, you might get any for many years (apple, amazon, etc.) but if the company is still growing anyway.
-You might not care as your goal could be to sell the shares you bought at a low price, at a high price.

-The attractiveness of stocks drives supply/demands and they all compete for investors money.
-Investors have to make their mind about how a stock is attractive or not and this point of view can wildly differ.
+A second benefit of buying those shares is that if the company is profitable, an investor can receive money regularly (dividens).
+Supply/demands and exectation of the company's performance are key forces that impact share prices.
+The more the company is attractive the more share price will increase.

 > What signal?
 >
 > - [Vanguard Total Stock Market ETF](https://finance.yahoo.com/quote/VTI)

 #### Growth stocks versus value stock
-To keep it simple:

-- Growth stocks take loans to finance their growth (in the bond market)
-- Value stock on the other hand are undervalued assets.

-Both have a high potential for 2 different reasons but one will suffer if rates hike: growth stocks.
+Besides your belief individual investors tends to end up in two categories: value or growth investors.
+To keep it simple, one bets on what we call "growth stocks" which have a high potential but needs a lot of investment and loans(with bonds) to realize it.
+The other one bets on so-called "value stocks" which seeks the opposite undervalued profitable companies.

+Both have a high potential, the first one is expected to grow very much and so its share price too.
+The other one is consideted undervalued and so should go through a positive correction of its share price in the future.
+For examples, Tesla is a growth stock and GME was a value stock (this case is interesting because it might transforms itself into a growth stocks!).

+Outside of those two shiny category, you have many other kind of stocks in every industry: penny stocks (share price under 1$), zombie companies (hardly making it), etc. All of them contains different risks and attract different kind of investors.

 > Do the work:
 >